lmc297/BTyper/archive/btyper-2.3.0-README.md

 * **If antimicrobial resistance gene detection is being performed (-\-amr True):**
 A tab-separated list of antimicrobial resistance genes detected in the genome with the respective e-value, percent identity, and percent coverage for each gene.
 The highest-scoring allele (using its blast bitscore) from its respective gene cluster/location (depending on pruning method) is reported.
 Additionally, if a gene is detected multiple times in a genome, BTyper reports only the highest-scoring hit based on its BLAST bit score when -\-prune cluster is used.
 When -\-prune location is used, alleles of the same gene that appear in different locations in the genome (i.e. multiple copies) will be reported here.
 Note: in BTyper version 2.2.0, if the PlasmidFinder database is being used to detect plasmid replicons, they will be reported here in lieu of AMR genes.

+* **If average nucleotide identity BLAST (ANIb) is being performed (-\-anib True):**
+A tab-separated line, containing the *B. cereus* group species with the highest ANIb value (one of the 18 published *B. cereus* group species if the default published ANIb database is used; if the effective ANIb database is used, the closest "species" may be denoted by a RefSeq accession number rather than a species name), the ANIb value, and the percen coverage.
+If no tested *B. cereus* group species has an ANIb value > 95 (often regarded as a cutoff for bacterial species), a species of "Unknown" is reported, with the highest-ANIb-producing species in parentheses plus \* (e.g., "Unknown (Bacillus pseudomycoides)\*")

 * **If *panC* clade typing is being performed (-\-panC True):**
 A tab-separated line, containing the closest-matching *panC* clade (clade1, clade2, ... clade7 if the type strain 7-clade typing scheme is used, or cladeAlbus, cladeAnthracis, clade Cereus, ... cladeWiedmannii if the latest 18-species typing scheme is used), the closest-matching *B. cereus* group genome, percent identity, and percent coverage.
 A *panC* gene that does not match any gene in the database at &#8805; 75\% identity gives a clade designation of "None" (your isolate may not be a member of the *B. cereus* group), while a *panC* gene that is present at &#8805; 75\% identity but &#8804; 90\% identity gives a clade designation of "?" (a *panC* clade could not be determined for your isolate).